seanthegeek/seanthegeek.github.io/_posts/2024-10-16-a-quick-guide-to-search-engine-optimization-seo.md

 technical topics.
 In general, I only write posts about [politics](/categories/politics/) to cover topics that are not being covered elsewhere.
-Recently, I published [a post](/posts/hova-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education/) about a State of Ohio School Board candidate.
+Recently, I published [a post](/posts/hova-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education/) about a State of Ohio Board of Education candidate.
 That post has been ranked very high in both Google and Microsoft Bing when searching for her name.
 At the time of this writing, it is the first, third (via Reddit) and fourth result on Google, and the fourth result on Microsoft Bing.
 Despite the fact that my post ranks at the top on Google, I actually